jehansontech/GenericGraph/README.md

 ```
 for edge in node.inEdges {
-    // do something
+    // do something using edge's data and origin
 }

 for edge in node.outEdges {
-    // do something else
+    // do the same thing using edge's data and destination
 }
 ```